-- Approves policies and procedures
+- ✓ Approves policies and procedures

-- ✓ Hosts the public meeting
+- Hosts the public meeting

 - Oversees the procurement process

-- ✓ Issues building permits
+- ✓ Gain building permits

 - Authorizes pay requests

-- ✓ If applicable, provides code inspections
+- ✓ If applicable, make certain that code inspections are completed.

-- Oversees and monitors program implementation in accordance with program requirements
+- ✓ Oversees and monitors program implementation in accordance with program requirements

-- Resolves/mediates disputes
+- ✓ Resolves/mediates disputes

-- Ensures fairness and quality of work
+- ✓ Ensures fairness and quality of work

-Your Goal and Our Goal....
+YOUR GOAL and OUR GOAL....

-And more importantly....
+AND MORE IMPORTANTLY....